I’m David Pearson. This is my personal website.

 Find my work

-- I occasionally stick videos on YouTube
+I occasionally stick other odd videos I’ve made on my YouTube channel.